There is a lot of information available about bullying and the various types.

 Reporting the matter, may involve you giving a statement to Police about what is/has occurred.
 Police may investigate the incident and charge the bully.

-If you have a complaint about the way your school has handled your report about bullying by another student and you attend a government school, then you can make a formal complaint to the Principal of the School.
-If you are unsatisfied with the outcome, you can take your complaint to the CEO of the Department for Education.
+If you have a complaint about the way your school has handled your report about bullying by another student you can ask the school for a copy of their “formal complaints procedure” which you can then follow.

 You may also complain to the Minister for Education.